 The Fed, which stressed risks against the economy this year for not imposing a rate hike, said in its July meeting statement that "near-term risks to the economic outlook have diminished."
 That statement was perceived by some analysts that the central bank could increase rates next month.

 Minutes from the July meeting will be revealed Wednesday and are believed to carry clues about the Federal Open Market Committee members' positions on a September rate hike.

 The Fed increased its benchmark interest rate by 0.25 points to 0.50 points last December -- the first time in almost a decade.

-Tags: economy, economy news, new york, world economy, us fed, yellen, global economy, jobs, us economy, economy foresight, dow jones, nasdaq, Corey Blackman, wall street, Övünç Kutlu, federal reserve, us rate, us central rate, fed rate, us fed rate, central bank rate, nyc, unemployment, us economy 2016, usa jobs, us jobs, america economy, william dudley, unemployment usa, us labor department
+Tags: new york, yellen, jobs, us economy, economy foresight, dow jones, nasdaq, Corey Blackman, wall street, Övünç Kutlu, federal reserve, us rate, us central rate, fed rate, us fed rate, central bank rate, nyc, unemployment, us economy 2016, usa jobs, us jobs, america economy, william dudley, unemployment usa, us labor department